Turks and Caicos Islands

 The island gets less than 50 inches of rainfall a year.
 Most rainfall occurs during the hurricane months of summer.
 Sunshine and breezy cooling winds are the norm in the Turks and Caicos Islands.

-Travel as a Muslim to Turks and Caicos
+Travel to Turks and Caicos

 Visa policy of the Turks and Caicos Islands